Total tuition for this degree program may vary depending on your educational needs, existing experience, and other factors.

 - Scholarships & Grants - AIU offers a number of institutional scholarships and grants that can help eligible students offset the program cost and help reduce out of pocket costs

-- Military Discounts – AIU Online offers a 45% tuition reduction to active military undergraduate students and a 20% tuition reduction to active military graduate students, including members of the Reserves and National Guard
+- Reduced Military Tuition Rate – AIU Online offers a 45% tuition reduction to active military undergraduate students and a 20% tuition reduction to active military graduate students, including members of the Reserves and National Guard

 - Financial Aid Guide: Our guide to financial aid can answer your initial questions and help you prepare to apply for financial aid